A2Amir/Machine-Learning-Pipelines/README.md

 ~~~

-By fitting our pipeline to the training data, we're accomplishing exactly what we would do in the training step as the first code shows.
+By fitting the pipeline to the training data, we're accomplishing exactly what we did  in the training step as the first code shows.

 ~~~python